Jakebobs/deploy-vue/VuePagesTutorial/step7/text.md

 }
 </style>
 ```
-# Push changes to main and let the Github Action do the publishing for you.
+# Now, push changes to main and let the Github Action do the publishing for you.
 1. ` git add --all `
 2. ` git commit -m hash routing added!`
 3. ` git push`